uatisdeproblem/esn-assembly/HOW-TO-DEPLOY.md

 1. From Visual Studio Code menu:
    1. "Terminal > Run build task", select "Deploy back-end environment" and select a stage you've created.
    1. "Terminal > Run build task", select "Deploy front-end environment" and select a stage you've created.
+      - Note: since the app supports development and production back-and (API) stages, **you need decide which to use when you run or release the front-end**; in `/front-end/src/environments/environment.idea.ts` you can switch between "dev" and "prod" with the variable `STAGE`.
+Note: _dev_ and _prod_ environment have their own databases; this means that the app's contents will be different based on which environment you’re referring to with the variable `STAGE`.
+Finally: **if you are releasing the development front-end, you should target the development back-end** (API) by setting the previously mentioned `STAGE` to "dev".
 1. Feel free to commit the few changed files in the forked GitHub repository (or branch). _Please, if you make any changes to the source code, commit them to the forked repository (or branch) so that other NOs can take advantage of your improvements._
 1. **Note well.** The first user to access a given app environment will automatically be administrator.
 1. Some of the internal features require the sending of email messages.
 To enable our AWS account to send emails (through the [SES service](https://aws.amazon.com/ses/)), we need to request to AWS to be taken out of the default sandbox of SES.
 [Read here for more information](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html).
 To do this, you can start by running the following command in the terminal, then follow AWS instructions (you will receive a follow-up email within a day or two) accordingly.
 Basically, you have to prove that you can handle the project's email sending without generating too much SPAM or receiving too many email bounces.